What is Air Canada policy on pet acceptance?

 Pets in the Cabin

 For travel in the cabin, Air Canada allows only one pet per passenger.
 You may not travel with your pet in the cabin in the following situations:

 - A child is traveling without an accompanying adult (Unaccompanied Minor).

-- You are traveling in International Business Class.
+- You are traveling in Premium Economy Class.

 - You are seated in an exit or bulkhead row.

 - You require the use of a medical device that needs to be stowed underneath the seat.

 Your pet must remain in a closed carrier at all times, including head and tail.
 Soft-sided carriers are recommended for travel in the cabin, but hard sided carrier are also accepted.
 The following requirements apply for the pet carrier:

 - Hard-sided carriers must not exceed the maximum dimensions of 23 cm (9 in) height x 40 cm (15.5 in) width x 55 cm (21.5 in) length.